peterfairfield/anaxis/p/harper.md

 # Wes Harper

 Orthodox but kind, he serves as deathmarker for much of the Kirkwalls.
-Wes is also interested in hiring them to
+Wes is also interested in hiring them to:

 1. Go clean out a part of the old Coombs that have been invested.